 The primary author of this site and its how-to posts is Dave Lane, the OER Foundation's Open Source Technologist, but he's had the benefit of being able to build on a lot of clever hacks by his esteemed predecessor in the role, Jim Tittsler.
 If you look at our open software repository you'll see his name along side much of our most innovative work.

-For the record, this website is built on Drupal 8 (in years past, Dave ran a commercial web development shop that specialised in Drupal implementations), and is deployed with Docker containers using Docker Compose, just like most of our publicly accessible services.
+For the record, this website is built on Drupal - currently version 9 - (In years past, Dave ran a commercial web development business that specialised in Drupal implementations) and is deployed with Docker containers using Docker Compose, just like most of our publicly accessible services.